zainab2k/QR-Code-Generator/README.md

 4. **Reset**: The "Reset" button clears the input field and hides the generated QR code, restoring the default image.

 ## Project Structure
+QR-Code-Generator/

-- `index.html`: The main HTML file containing the structure of the web page.
-- `style.css`: The CSS file containing styles for the web page.
-- `script.js`: The JavaScript file containing the logic for generating, downloading, and resetting QR codes.
+├── index.html # The main HTML file containing the structure of the web page ├── style.css # The CSS file containing styles for the web page └── script.js # The JavaScript file containing the logic for generating, downloading, and resetting
-## Screenshots